awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-jobs-job.md

 ## JobUpdate Structure<a name="aws-glue-api-jobs-job-JobUpdate"></a>

 Specifies information used to update an existing job definition\.
-Note that the previous job definition will be completely overwritten by this information\.
+The previous job definition is completely overwritten by this information\.

 **Fields**
 + `Description` – Description string, not more than 2048 bytes long, matching the [URI address multi-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-uri)\.